-- Enter the information by selecting one character after another. - Select the Backspace key to delete single characters or select to delete the entire entry. - Select the Caps Lock key A to access uppercase letters. - Select the Enter key to confirm the entry and close the on-screen keyboard.
+- Enter the information by selecting one character after another. - Select the Backspace key ← to delete single characters or select X to delete the entire entry. - Select the Caps Lock key to access uppercase letters.

-If a conventional keyboard is connected to the monitor, you can use it instead of, or in combination with, the onscreen keyboard.
+If a conventional keyboard is connected to the monitor, you can use it instead of, or in combination with, the on-screen keyboard.